chadwhitacre/openpath/_posts/2026-02-19-spitting-out-the-agentic-kool-aid.md

 currency).
 Be sure to include a return address or otherwise specify where to mail it.

-I don't plan to promote _Gift_ online.
-I'll go back to shuffling Open Source deck chairs ... but in my off-hours I hope to become increasingly Homeless.
+I don't expect for _Gift_ to have an online presence, and I'll go back to shuffling Open Source deck chairs ... but in my off-hours I hope to become increasingly Homeless.